tillioss/tilli-backend-server/README.md

 ### Contribution Guidelines

 We would love your input!
-We want to make contributing to this project as easy and transparent as possible so kindly go through our contribution guidelines here: [Contribution Guidelines](https://tillioss.github.io/docs/Contribution-Guidelines)
+We want to make contributing to this project as easy and transparent as possible so kindly go through our contribution guidelines here: [Contribution Guidelines](https://tillioss.github.io/DEPRECATED-tilli-docs/docs/Contribution-Guidelines)

 ### Code of Conduct
-<br>Please note that Tilli’s open-source projects are governed by our [Code of conduct](https://tillioss.github.io/docs/code-of-conduct).
+<br>Please note that Tilli’s open-source projects are governed by our [Code of conduct](https://tillioss.github.io/DEPRECATED-tilli-docs/docs/code-of-conduct).

 ## Getting started
-To get started, please have a look at our [User and Developer Documentation](https://tillioss.github.io/docs/getting-started-developer).
+To get started, please have a look at our [User and Developer Documentation](https://tillioss.github.io/DEPRECATED-tilli-docs/docs/getting-started-developer#installing-tilli-server).

 *********************

 # Installing/ Setting Up

+We have linked here a [video tutorial] (https://drive.google.com/file/d/1DftDb_z109lvuRV8l0URmPbI6XOAVwEt/view?usp=sharing) to help guide you through the process in addition to the instructions below.

 ## Required

  Please Install Redis in Your System